 Shallow latch (painful)

-Latching mostly on the nipple rather than the breast is known as a shallow latch and means your baby’s tongue won’t be able to reach the milk ducts properly.
+Latching mostly on the nipple rather than the breast is often called a shallow latch.
+In a shallow latch a baby’s tongue won’t be able to reach the milk ducts properly.
 He will find it difficult to get enough milk and breastfeeding is more likely to hurt.
 Babies breastfeed many times a day so it won’t take long for breastfeeding in a painful latch to lead to sore nipples including cracked or grazed nipples or blisters on nipples.

 Deep latch (comfortable)

-When the breast fills the mouth in a deeper latch your baby’s tongue can work properly during suckling and reach more milk.
-In a deep latch the nipple is protected from the painful pinch because it is deep in your baby’s mouth at the junction of the hard and soft palate.
-See our article Latching Tips for further help to get a deep latch.
+When the breast fills the mouth in a deeper latch a baby’s tongue can work properly during suckling and reach more milk.
+In a deep latch the nipple is protected from the painful pinch because it is deep in a baby’s mouth at the junction of the hard and soft palate.

 Babies Need a Big Mouthful